 Staff supported patients who became distressed in an open environment and helped them maintain their privacy and dignity.
-There were quiet rooms, used if a patient became distressed and needed additional support.
-The service had a designated wellbeing rooms for patients to use if they were distressed.
+The service had designated wellbeing rooms for patients to use if they were distressed.
 There was clinical equipment in these rooms, but this was shielded by screens.
 This room was designed to be comfortable and soothing and to not feel clinical.

-The treatment area was also separated from the waiting area so any distress during treatment was kept confidential.
+The treatment area was separated from the waiting area so any distress during treatment was kept confidential.

 Staff demonstrated empathy when having difficult conversations.
-As part of mandatory training staff completed patient experience training which supported difficult conversations.
+As part of mandatory training, staff completed patient experience training which supported difficult conversations.